The Application Process

 Don't wait to apply!
 An applicant with outstanding prerequisite coursework may be awarded a "conditional acceptance," granting admittance into the Fall class contingent upon meeting the conditions of their acceptance (i.e. completing required coursework), without delaying their admissions process.

 *Accredited means having been approved fully and without contingency by an association or other organization of peers recognized for that purpose by the U.S. Secretary of Education to offer a particular degree or degrees at a particular level, as specified in the approval.

 A transfer student is one who has completed coursework at a college of acupuncture or Oriental medicine and is seeking transfer credit and specialized placement as a result of that coursework.
 As a transfer student, you must meet the same prerequisites as any applicant.
 You may request transfer of credits in the master’s degree program for courses taken at an accredited or ACAOM-candidate college prior to enrollment at OCOM.

 OCOM is approved by the U.S. Department of Immigration and Naturalization to grant admission to full-time students.
 I-20 forms are available to admitted applicants who meet INS requirements.
 Students who were not educated in the United States must meet the same admissions requirements as U.S.-educated applicants.
 Such candidates must have their educational credentials evaluated by an international educational service such as World Education Services and have these sent to OCOM’s Office of Admissions.

-Please note: students who submit the I-20 are not eligible for federal financial aid, and must submit a form and supporting documents detailing how they plan to finance their education.
-This school is authorized under Federal law to enroll nonimmigrant students.
+Note: Students who submit the I-20 are not eligible for Federal Financial Aid, and must submit a form and supporting documents detailing how they plan to finance their education.
+This school is authorized under federal law to enroll non-immigrant students.